Extensions

 Enum properties

-Attributes with Enum type support code insight with lowerCamelCased notation.
-Note: Enum implementation must not override toString().
+Enum attributes support code insight with lowerCamelCased notation.
+Note: The Enum implementation must not override toString().

 I18n